ROMAN EMPIRE ARCHAEOLOGY

 “The camp sits just a few miles away from the so-called “Hunnenring,” a major Celtic hill fort with 30-foot-high walls.
 Such centers of military and political power made Gaul an attractive target for the Romans.
 By focusing their efforts on these regional centers, the Romans could exert sustained and concentrated pressure on local leaders instead of having to chase down the scattered tribes living in the German forests further to the east.
 Eventually this pressure, and the military victories achieved by Caesar and his legions, resulted in the conquest of Gaul and cleared the way for the general to assume sole control of the Roman Republic.
 For Gunter Moosbauer, an archaeologist at Germany’s University of Osnabrück familiar with the discovery, the finds from Hermeskeil are an “archaeological thrill.”
 He says, “Roman field campaigns lasted just a few months, and to find one of their temporary camps is really rare."

-Archaeology of Battle in the Teutoburg Forest
+Archaeology of the Battle in Teutoburg Forest

 Kalkriese in the Teutoburg Forest